 • The best Instax photo albums

-The Fujifilm instax SQUARE SQ6 is powered by two small CR2 lithium batteries (included) that the makers claim will last a whopping 30 film packs, of 10 shots each.
-Looking to tempt Instagramers away from their smartphones, this camera apes the style of the 'gram logo and offers 1:1 square-format imagery, while retaining its analogue workings.
+The Fujifilm Instax Square SQ6 is powered by two small CR2 lithium batteries (included) that the makers claim will last a whopping 30 film packs, of 10 shots each.
+Looking to tempt Instagrammers away from their smartphones, this camera apes the style of the 'gram logo and offers 1:1 square-format imagery, while retaining its analogue workings.
 Again, we get a selection of body colors and a selfie mode, plus three color filters that attach to the flash, along with double exposure, macro and landscape modes.
-Unsurprisingly, the camera uses special Fujifilm SQUARE film, which provides a central image size of 6.2x6.2cm.
+Unsurprisingly, the camera uses special Fujifilm Square film, which provides a central image size of 6.2x6.2cm.
 As with most film-based instant cameras, results appear a little bleached compared with a digital shot, but if you’re trying to tear your teenager away from their phone to engage with the real world, you could do worse than offer up the SQ6.
-A newer Fujifilm instax Square SQ1 has recently been launched - but the older SQ6 is better value, and has more features - so this is the one you should go for.
+A newer Fujifilm Instax Square SQ1 has recently been launched - but the older SQ6 is better value, and has more features - so this is the one you should go for.

 The Polaroid Now is a welcome arrival to the Polaroid product line, and a worthy addition to the increasingly crowded instant camera world.
 It boasts superior image quality to the OneStep2, thanks to its dual-lens autofocus system and improved flash, though it lacks the additional features (such as Bluetooth connectivity and remote trigger) found in the slightly pricier OneStep+.
-For pure point-and-shoot simplicity, though, the Polaroid Now is hard to beat – and while the similarly new instax Mini 11 does have it beaten on price, we definitely prefer the full-size square prints that Polaroid delivers.
-And much as we love the instax line, when you're shooting old school instant film there's nothing quite like the tactility of holding a big, boxy Polaroid.
+For pure point-and-shoot simplicity, though, the Polaroid Now is hard to beat – and while the Instax Mini 11 does have it beaten on price, we definitely prefer the full-size square prints that Polaroid delivers.
+And much as we love the Instax line, when you're shooting old school instant film there's nothing quite like the tactility of holding a big, boxy Polaroid.
 If you don't need the extra bells and whistles of the OneStep+, the Polaroid Now is sure to wow.

-The Kodak Smile Instant Print is a digital instant camera – a modern update of instant photography that combines the best of analog with the beauty of digital.
-This slim-as-a-smartphone camera that sports a sleek design and uses ZINK (zero ink) technology – it's essentially a miniature printer with a lens, producing 2x3-inch sticky-backed prints.
+The Kodak Smile Instant Print is one of the best digital instant cameras – a modern update of instant photography that combines the best of analog with the beauty of digital.
+This slim-as-a-smartphone camera that sports a sleek design and uses Zink (zero ink) technology – it's essentially a miniature printer with a lens, producing 2x3-inch sticky-backed prints.
 Inside the camera is a relatively humble 5MP sensor (up to 10MP through interpolation), though for images this size you don't need all the resolution in the world.
 Ultimately the pictures it produces look more like printer images than they do instant photographs – not necessarily a bad thing, but they don't possess quite the same magic as instant film.
 The ability to add up to 256GB of microSD memory means that you can snap to your heart's content, then cherry pick the images that you want to print.
 The integrated battery keeps the camera nice and svelte, though you only get around 40 prints per charge – a far cry from the 120-160 shots you get from Polaroids.
 The LCD screen is definitely on the basic side, too, so don't go expecting the same kind of fidelity as in your traditional DSLR or mirrorless screen.